-Nadim Haddad, MD, is board certified in internal medicine and gastroenterology and serves as chief of the Division of Gastroenterology and Hepatology at MedStar Georgetown University Hospital.
+Nadim Haddad, MD, is board certified in internal medicine and gastroenterology.
+Dr. Haddad serves as physician executive director and regional chief of the Department of Gastroenterology services at MedStar Georgetown University Hospital.
 Dr. Haddad sees adult patients for conditions affecting the gastrointestinal tract, such as pancreatic and bilary diseases, with a focus on cancer.
 In addition to adults, Dr. Haddad also attends to pediatric patients for upper gastrointestinal endoscopy.

 Dr. Haddad's approach to care focuses on getting to know his patients treating the person, not a disease.
 His emphasizes hope when patients are facing a serious condition, such a cancer.